dbissell6/DFIR/Blue_Book/Blue_Book.md

 ## Intro

-Pcaps stand for packet catpure and they are the events (or a log of the events) of what happenened on the network or 'over the wire'.
+Pcap stands for packet capture and they are the events (or a log of the events) of what happenened on the network or 'over the wire'.
 For noobs they can be best conceptualized as text message logs.

 Sender | Receiver | Time | Messege
 ```